How To Find Website Bugs: Tips, Guide To Fix And Prevent Them

 • Isolate the bug: Narrow down the scope of the bug by examining the affected code or specific features related to the issue.
 This helps you focus your debugging efforts.

-• Debugging tools: Utilize debugging tools and techniques like browser consoles, logging, and code analyzers to identify errors, trace their origins, and gather relevant information for troubleshooting.
+• Use Debugging tools: Utilize debugging tools and techniques like browser consoles, logging, and code analyzers to identify errors, trace their origins, and gather relevant information for troubleshooting.

 Step 2.
 Testing